Learning fit

 • whether the season and local conditions fit the expected learning stage

-Those details matter more than a generic promise that training is available.
+Those details matter more than a generic statement that training exists.

 What this page does not promise

-This guide is not a school directory, provider ranking, or guarantee that one training path is available for every reader.
+This guide is not a school directory, provider ranking, course catalog, or guarantee that one training path fits every reader.

 It also does not replace: